 For libraries that provide scientific and medical literature to researchers in varied disciplines, scholarly publishers supply peer-reviewed journals that provide a reliable, ethical, archived, and easy-to-access source of vetted content.

-Nina Hoffman is Chief Publications Officer, American Society of Hematology and Erin Landis is Vice President of Publications, American Gastroenterological Association.
+Nina Hoffman is Chief Publications Officer, American Society of Hematology.
+Erin Landis is Vice President of Publications, American Gastroenterological Association.